 This is a mandatory parameter for Logged MDT which defines the TCE Id which is sent to the UE.
 The UE returns it to the network together with the logged data.
-The network has a configured mapping of the IP address of the TCE (to which the Trace records shall be transferred) and the TCE Id.
+The network has a configured mapping of theTCE Id and the destination to which trace records shall be transferred.
+This is the IP address of TCE for the file-based trace reporting, or URI of the TCE or MnS trace reporting MnS consumer for the streaming trace reporting.
 The mapping needs to be unique within the PLMN.
 The size of the parameter is one byte.